The Stone Sky: Plot

-In the present day, at Corepoint, the Earth removes its iron shard from Schaffa's brain, dooming him to an early death in a bid to prevent Nassun from destroying the world outright with the Moon.
-Distraught, Nassun decides to save his life by using the Gate to transform everyone on Earth into undying stone eaters.
-Essun arrives and attempts to seize control of the Gate using the central control obelisk in order to return the Moon to orbit, end the Seasons, and save Nassun from certain death.
-They struggle, but neither can gain an upper edge, and Essun gives up to allow her daughter to complete her task, rather than risk Nassun's destruction.
-She releases control of the Gate and is completely turned to stone.
-Nassun, moved by the sight, decides to complete her mother's task and use the Gate to return the Moon to orbit.
+In the present day, the Earth tries to prevent Nassun from using the Moon to destroy it by removing its iron shard from Schaffa's brain, and with that, his longevity.
+Distraught, Nassun decides to save Schaffa's life by using the Gate, through the central control obelisk, to transform everyone on Earth into undying stone eaters.
+Essun arrives and attempts stop this and return the Moon to orbit and end the Seasons, saving Nassun from certain death.
+Neither can gain control.
+Essun releases control of the Gate, allowing her daughter to complete her task rather than risk Nassun's destruction.
+She is turned to stone.
+Nassun, moved by the sight, decides to complete her mother's task and return the Moon to orbit.

-In the aftermath, the Fifth Seasons are ended and civilization starts to rebuild.
-In a cave deep underground, Hoa, at the end of The Fifth Season revealed to be the narrator of the series, patiently awaits the rebirth of Essun as a stone eater.
-She emerges from a geode and expresses her familiar wish to make the world better.
-Hoa and Essun set off together to do so.
-It is implied that the entire trilogy is Hoa describing Essun's life to her, as to remind her of her previous life and connect her with her lost self.
+The Fifth Seasons end and civilization starts to rebuild.
+Deep in a cave Hoa awaits Essun's rebirth as a stone eater.
+Essun emerges from a geode, expressing her familiar wish to make the world better.
+They set off together to do so, implying that Hoa has narrated the entire trilogy to Essun to connect her to her previous life and self.